zaichaopan/scrolljs/README.md

 ### scrollWindow.reachedPageBottom((cb, footer = null))

-Execute a callback function when scrolling the window to the page bottom.
+Execute a callback function when the window scrolls to the page bottom.

 ```javascript
 // target element with class target